 - Learn How to Become's "A Guide to Internships," which educates website visitors about the value and types of internships and provides resources about how to find them, both in the U.S. and abroad.

-There is no shortage of resume writing advice on the web, often ocused on details for writing resumes targeted to a specific field of study or circumstances.
+There is no shortage of great resume writing advice on the web, often ocused on details for writing resumes targeted to a specific field of study or circumstances.
 Here are some recommended sites: